Dylan-Robson/PySpark-ETL-Project/README.md

 ---
 ## Features
-This project provides a sample of databricks-connect PySpark applications with best practices and useability in mind.
+This project provides a sample of databricks-connect PySpark applications with best practices and usability in mind.

 This is project is designed to provide:
 - Local IDE Development & Debugging